pymupdf/PyMuPDF/README.md

 # Usage and Documentation
 Please have a look at the basic [demos](https://github.com/rk700/PyMuPDF/tree/master/demo), the [examples](https://github.com/rk700/PyMuPDF/tree/master/examples) which contain complete, working programs, and the **recipies** section of our [Wiki](https://github.com/rk700/PyMuPDF/wiki).

-You have a variety of options to access the **documentation**:
+You have a number of options to access the **documentation**:

-* You can view it online at [Read the Docs](https://pymupdf.readthedocs.io/en/latest/).
+* You can view it online at [Read the Docs](https://pymupdf.readthedocs.io/en/latest/), which you can download as [HTML ZIP file](https://github.com/rk700/PyMuPDF/tree/master/doc/html.zip).
 * You can download a [Windows CHM](https://github.com/JorjMcKie/PyMuPDF-optional-material/tree/master/doc/PyMuPDF.chm).
 * You can download a [PDF](https://github.com/rk700/PyMuPDF/tree/master/doc/pymupdf.pdf).
-* You can download a [HTML ZIP file](https://github.com/rk700/PyMuPDF/tree/master/doc/html.zip).

 Earlier Versions
 ================